aflnet/aflnet/tutorials/dnsmasq/README.md

 # Tutorial - Fuzzing Dnsmasq server

-We assume that you have read the AFLNet README.md which includes a detailed tutorial for fuzzing Live555 RTSP server before reading this tutorial.
+This assumes that you have read the AFLNet README.md, which includes a detailed tutorial for fuzzing the Live555 RTSP server, before reading this tutorial.

 ## Step-0.
 Server compilation & setup